Lord's Prayer: Texts

-New Revised Standard Version
+The text of the Lord's Prayer shown here is from the New International Version (NIV).

+Initial words on the topic from the Catechism of the Catholic Church teach that it "is truly the summary of the whole gospel".

+The first three of the seven petitions in Matthew address God; the other four are related to human needs and concerns.
+Matthew's account alone includes the "Your will be done" and the "Rescue us from the evil one" (or "Deliver us from evil") petitions.
+Both original Greek texts contain the adjective epiousion; while controversial, 'daily' has been the most common English-language translation of this word.
+Protestants usually conclude the prayer with a doxology (in some versions, "For thine is the kingdom, the power and the glory, for ever and ever, Amen"), a later addition appearing in some manuscripts of Matthew.
+The Eastern Orthodox version is: For Thine is the kingdom, and the power, and the glory: of the Father, and of the Son, and of the Holy Spirit, now and ever, and unto the ages of ages.
+Amen.

 Relationship between the Matthaean and Lucan texts

 In biblical criticism, the absence of the Lord's Prayer in the Gospel of Mark, together with its occurrence in Matthew and Luke, has caused scholars who accept the two-source hypothesis (against other document hypotheses) to conclude that it is probably a logion original to the Q source.
+According to W.D.
+Davies and Dale Allison, it is also possible than one version was present in Q and another from the M source or the L source, though they do not view the notion that Luke's version used Matthew as plausible.
 The common source of the two existing versions, whether Q or an oral or another written tradition, was elaborated differently in the Gospels of Matthew and Luke.

-Marianus Pale Hera considers it unlikely that either of the two used the other as its source and that it is possible that they "preserve two versions of the Lord’s Prayer used in two different communities: the Matthean in a Jewish Christian community and the Lucan in the Gentile Christian community".
+Marianus Pale Hera considers it unlikely that either of the two used the other as its source and that it is possible that they "preserve two versions of the Lord's Prayer used in two different communities: the Matthean in a Jewish Christian community and the Lucan in the Gentile Christian community".
+Davies and Allison find this theory to be possible as well.

-If either evangelist built on the other, Joachim Jeremias attributes priority to Luke on the grounds that "in the early period, before wordings were fixed, liturgical texts were elaborated, expanded and enriched".
+If either source built on the other, Joachim Jeremias attributes priority to Matthew on the grounds that "in the early period, before wordings were fixed, liturgical texts were elaborated, expanded and enriched".
 On the other hand, Michael Goulder, Thomas J. Mosbo and Ken Olson see the shorter Lucan version as a reworking of the Matthaean text, removing unnecessary verbiage and repetition.

-The Matthaean version has completely ousted the Lucan in general Christian usage, The following considerations are based on the Matthaean version.
+The Matthaean version is the one most common in general Christian usage.

+Greek texts

+The majority percentage of the verbs are aorist imperatives.
+In the first part of the prayer there are third person passive imperatives, while in the last one there are second person active imperatives.